A (band)

+A are a British alternative rock band from Lowestoft formed in 1993.
+The band consists of brothers Jason Perry (vocals), Giles Perry (keyboards, backing vocals) and Adam Perry (drums), as well as Mark Chapman (guitar) and Richard Trigg (bass).
+Bass guitarist Daniel P. Carter was a longtime member of the band during its initial run.

-A are a British alternative rock band from Suffolk, England, which formed in 1993.
-They have released 4 studio and 2 live albums, including their debut How Ace Are Buildings and the UK top 20 album Hi-Fi Serious.
-Single releases have also achieved chart success, with one UK top 10, four UK top 40 and seven UK top 100 singles.
+The band have released five studio and two live albums, including their debut How Ace Are Buildings (1997) and the UK top 20 album, Hi-Fi Serious (2002).
+The band's singles often achieved chart success, with one UK top 10, four UK top 40, and seven UK top 100 singles.

-Shortly after releasing their fourth album, Teen Dance Ordinance, in 2005, the band briefly split.
-In 2007 'A' reunited for a one-off gig, and have been touring sporadically ever since including playing the main stage at Download Pilot on June 19, 2021.
-They have not released any further albums since 2005.
+Shortly after releasing their fourth album, Teen Dance Ordinance (2005), the band entered an indefinite hiatus.
+The band reunited for a one-off gig in 2007 and toured intermittently over the next nineteen years.
+After a twenty-one year break from recording, the band released its fifth album, Prang, in 2026, which entered the UK Rock & Metal Albums Chart at number one and the UK Albums Chart at forty-two.

 History

-Formation, How Ace Are Buildings and A vs. Monkey Kong (1993–2000)
+1993–2001: Formation, How Ace Are Buildings and A vs. Monkey Kong

-The band began in Suffolk in the mid 1980s as Grand Designs, named after the song by Rush.
-The founder members were twins Jason and Adam Perry and their friend Mark Chapman, with bassist Stevie Swindon and the twins' younger brother Giles Perry.
-They cited Rush, the Beach Boys, Van Halen and the Beastie Boys among their influences.
+The band began in Suffolk in 1988 as Grand Designs, named after the song by Rush.
+The founding members were twins Jason and Adam Perry and their friend Mark Chapman, alongside bassist Stevie Swindon and the twins' younger brother Giles.
+They cited Rush, the Beach Boys, Van Halen, and the Beastie Boys among their early influences.

 After changing their name to A in 1993, and abandoning their early progressive rock-inspired sound for a more punk rock style, they signed a European recording contract with Warner Bros.
 Records UK in 1996 and released their debut LP How Ace Are Buildings in 1997.
 Also in 1997, the band briefly appeared in the music video for "Anthem" by the Wildhearts.
 A found a healthy underground reception and even had a couple of low-charting singles in the UK.

 Although A achieved some recognition with How Ace Are Buildings, bassist Stevie Swindon left the band.
 He was replaced in 1997 by bassist and future BBC Radio 1 Rock Show DJ Daniel P Carter.
-Swindon went on to establish the award-winning community arts charity, TAPE Community Music and Film in 2008.
+Swindon went on to establish the award-winning community arts charity TAPE Community Music and Film in 2008.

 A licensing agreement for the American music market was reached with the North Carolina–based Mammoth Records.
 Future releases would be distributed in the U.S. and Canada by Mammoth.

 A's second album A vs. Monkey Kong followed in 1999.
 The band then toured the world and enjoyed a small degree of success worldwide, especially in Germany.
 They released a live album, Exit Stage Right in 2000.